 At The Law Office of Rajeh A. Saadeh, L.L.C., we balance two important roles — asserting your parental rights and protecting the best interests of your children.
-While we always strive for an amicable parenting agreement, we can capably represent you in child custody litigation if it comes to that.
+While we always strive for an amicable parenting agreement, we are willing and able to represent you in child custody litigation if it comes to that.

 Your children deserve the best.

 Whether you are fighting for custody rights or working out the details, we can help.
-Schedule a consultation at our Somerville office with our experienced lawyer.
+Schedule a consultation at our Bridgewater office, by telephone, or virtually with our experienced lawyers.

 Custody And Shared Parenting In New Jersey

 Attorney Rajeh A. Saadeh formerly served as a judicial law clerk in the New Jersey family courts.
 He is knowledgeable about New Jersey law on child custody and familiar with how the judges in Middlesex County, Somerset County, Hunterdon County, Morris County, Union County and Mercer County typically rule in different scenarios.
 These insights will help you approach custody in the right frame of mind and from a position of strength.